EINDEX/EINDEX/README.md

 ## 👋 Introduce

 Hi I'm EINDEX, Application Security Specialist for Thoughtwokrs.

 Now, I am living in China.
 I have some knowage about **Threat modeling**, **Application Audit**, **Python**, etc.

-Welcome to ask question to me or raise issues and create pull reuqest to my repos.
 ## 💬 Welcome ask me about

 - Application Security